 The Utah Geological Survey (UGS) cooperated with the USGS to provide a continued connection between the UGS Water-Quality Network and the NGWMN, providing the NGWMN with selected sites and related quality-controlled data.
 The UGS linked a database from our network for entry and integration of data to the NGWMN portal.
 The UGS provided ongoing maintenance by updating the list of UGS network sites, populating data elements for new sites acquired, substituting for a previous site that was not accessible at a later sampling date, and ensuring the NGWMN Portal connection to the databases stayed operational.
-Geologists and GIS Specialists in the Groundwater and Wetlands Program of the UGS performed all tasks in cooperation with the USGS and provided web services for database integration.
+For year one of this two year grant, the UGS installed transducers in 8 new water-level monitor sites and measured water levels.
+Geologists and GIS Specialists in the Groundwater and Wetlands Program of the UGS performed all tasks in cooperation with the USGS and provided web services for database integration, despite having a change of staff in for our GIS staff members.